Home > How to Tips

 Create a partition under the drive

 Some Mac users found that there is no volume under the internal physical disk or the AppkeAPFSMedia is uninitialized when they check the drive info in Disk Utility.
 Such a situation could also occur on an external drive.
-If so, partitioning the hard drive on Mac could make it available to install macOS.
+If so, partitioning the hard drive on Mac could solve the there is no disk to install macOS error.

 1. Head to the Disk Utility from macOS Recovery Mode.